HOW_WE_PUBLISH

-This page explains how DesignIt.pro evaluates sources, verifies claims, and publishes technical coverage.
-Our reporting is designed to be useful in real engineering work, not just skimmed.
+This page explains how DesignIt.pro evaluates sources, verifies claims, and publishes reporting that people can use in real product, engineering, and compliance work.

 SOURCE_PRIORITY

-We prioritize primary, attributable sources: official documentation, vendor security advisories, maintainer statements, release notes, incident timelines, and reproducible benchmarks.
-Secondary commentary is used only when it adds context and is clearly labeled.
+We prioritize primary, attributable sources: legal texts, regulator guidance, standards, official implementation notes, vendor advisories, incident write-ups, and public release documentation.
+Secondary commentary is used only when it adds useful context and is clearly treated as commentary.

 FACT_CHECK_WORKFLOW